Best Christmas gift picks under $100 you can still get

 For the kid who believes in magic: Magic Mixies magic genie lamp

-Find a plush toy with more than 60 sounds and reactions in this genie lamp.
+Find a plush toy that makes more than 60 sounds and reactions in this genie lamp.
 Just rub the lamp to "create" a genie.
 There's also a magic ring in the lamp that reacts with the Magic Mixie plush inside.

 Choose from three colors in this magical toy for ages 5 and up.
 It's currently $48, reduced from $65.